radondb/radondb-ansible/README.md

 - [ ] configure radon master/slave

 ## License

-Radon-Ansible is under the Apache 2.0 license.
+RadonDB-Ansible is released under the GPLv3.
+See LICENSE.